alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 And at runtime (in the webbrowser) it looks like this:
 ![(line totals and total](./images_model/022.png)

-Other possible calculations that can be used in ***number derivations*** are:
+The possible operations that can be used for deriving number values can be found [here](/pages/docs/model/89/application/grammar.html#derived-numbers).
-`min`: determines the minimum of a set of values `max`: determines the maximum of a set of values `std`: determines the standard deviation of a set of values `count`: counts the number of values in a set `remainder`: calculates the remainder of a division (10 mod 3 = 1) `division`: calculates the division of two numbers `add`: calculates the addition of two numbers
+- `min`: determines the minimum of a set of values
+- `max`: determines the maximum of a set of values
+- `std`: determines the standard deviation of a set of values
+- `count`: counts the number of values in a set
+- `remainder`: calculates the remainder of a division (10 mod 3 = 1)
+- `division`: calculates the division of two numbers
+- `add`: calculates the addition of two numbers
-`diff`: calculates the difference of two (relative!) numbers, for example the difference between two dates or two temperatures
+- `diff 'date'`: calculates the difference of two (relative!) numbers, for example the difference between two dates or two temperatures

 Examples of absolute and relative numbers:
 - (number of) days: absolute, "28 days"